Far and away, the very best routes in Southern California’s most scenic and most popular cycling region!

 There are three easy things that you can do to help: First, simply register for this event!
 A portion of your entry fee goes directly to the Challenged Athletes Foundation.
 Second, send in a tax-deductible donation with your entry.
 Third, purchase a jersey at the event; proceeds will be donated to CAF.
 Finally, if you want to do more (and we hope you do), we’ll help get you started with your own fundraising!
 We’ll show you how to get dialed into the Challenged Athletes Foundation Race For A Reason program and set up a fundraising web page to track your progress.
 The Challenged Athletes Foundation will provide you with postcards, newsletters, videos – all the tools you need to make your fundraising a success.
 You’ll also receive some great incentive prizes from CAF when you reach your fundraising goal.
 Just think, you can challenge yourself on this beautiful Solvang ride and also help someone else overcome their challenge as well.
 It’s a win win situation!!!
 Click here to learn about, and register for the Challenged Athlete’s Foundation Race for A Reason Program.

-Until 8/1/16, jerseys will be available during registration for $75.
-After that, we have to place the order; and any remaining inventory will be sold at the event.
+Jerseys are available during registration for $75, in limited amounts.
+If we sell out your size, you may order at the event and we’ll mail it to you after.
 A portion of the proceeds from the sale of jerseys will be donated to Challenged Athletes Foundation.

 Our host hotel is the Santa Ynez Valley Marriott located at 555 McMurray Road in Buellton, 800-638-8882.
 The Marriott has a Planet Ultra rate of $185 per night.
 Rate expires September 16th so please don’t delay in making your reservation.
 Use this link to reserve your room online.
 Our overflow hotel is Pea Soup Anderson’s Inn in Buellton, (805) 688-3216, at $107.10 per night, which also expires September 16th.
 At either location you must let them know you’re with Planet Ultra to get the rate.
 If you prefer to be in Solvang, please stay at the Royal Copenhagen Inn, 1579 Mission Dr.; 805-688-5561.
 It’s right in the middle of town – and a good bargain.